GLOBAL MARKETS-Oil surges above $100 a barrel, stocks slide on Ukraine uncertainty

 The likelihood of a slowing global economy has led to concerns that the Federal Reserve and other central banks will not be as aggressive in hiking interest rates in coming months.

-February PMI data had shown that momentum in euro zone manufacturing growth had already waned slightly last month, although it was still relatively strong and firms said supply chain constraints had eased.
+February PMI data showed that momentum in euro zone manufacturing growth had already waned slightly last month, although it was still relatively strong and firms said supply chain constraints had eased.

 "It seems that the markets have started to reassess the monetary policy outlook," said Jan von Gerich, chief strategist at Nordea.

-The euro hit its lowest against the U.S. dollar since June 2020.
-The U.S. dollar index =USD, which measures the greenback against a basket of currencies, jumped and was last up 0.65%.
+The euro touched its lowest against the U.S. dollar since June 2020.
+The U.S. dollar index =USD, which measures the greenback against a basket of currencies, jumped and was last up 0.63%.

 Global assetshttp://tmsnrt.rs/2jvdmXl